AbbyXSu/Crack_leaked_password_database_Goldman_Sachs/README.md

 ```
 .\hashcat.exe --force
 ```
-Masking attack: To crack the password from the hash, I created a mask consisting of eight characters, each of which is a small letter, begining with upper case.
-This is the mask: ?u?l?l?l?l?l?l?l
+Masking attack: To crack the password from the hash, I created a mask consisting of eight characters, each of which is a small letter, begining with upper case and ending with 4 numbers.
+This is the mask: ?u?l?l?d?d?l?d?d
 ```
-.\hashcat.exe -m 0 -a 3 [path to password_dump.txt] ?u?l?l?l?l?l?l?l
+.\hashcat.exe -m 0 -a 3 [path to password_dump.txt] ?u?l?l?d?d?l?d?d
 ```
 Dictionay attack:There are 4 arguments in the command used to crack the password.
 Below is the breakdown of the command.